 Learn more than the basics.
 Scare people with your knowledge.
 Educate yourself about budgeting, savings, retirement, investing, real estate, and net worth.
 Start here.

-Know the various budgeting programs (50/30/20, envelope budget, and zero-based budget), know how much you should save for retirement each month, and where you can cut costs.
+Know how much you should save for retirement each month, and where you can cut costs.

 Have so much knowledge that there’s no reason to question you.
 The more you know, the more you’ll have to say.

 Back your statements up with facts when you talk to your family, and you’ll have a stronger leg to stand on.